Time to Buy Beat-Down Skillz Inc. (SKLZ) Stock? Here is the INSIGHT

 Skillz Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $46.30 on 02/05/21, with the lowest value was $12.40 for the same time period, recorded on 04/21/21.

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 55766182 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 8944063 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the Skillz Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.